 Students start with the 8-hour beginner blacksmith class.
 After completing the beginner class they are eligible for any of the intermediate blacksmith classes.

-During the class you’ll learn more about the economics of blacksmithing, basic equipment you would need to start your own blacksmith shop, and basic skills for creating items.
+During the class, you’ll learn more about the economics of blacksmithing, the basic equipment you would need to start your own blacksmith shop, and basic skills for creating items.

 The 8-hour beginner blacksmith class includes lunch and students will have 4 finished projects to take home.